-The KIR gene family forms part of the leukocyte receptor complex (LRC), which includes several related gene families that encode cellsurface receptors of the immune system and have extracellular regions made up of Ig-like domains.
-Within the LRC, the KIR genes appear the most variable.
+The KIR gene family forms part of the leukocyte receptor complex (LRC), which includes several related gene families that encode cell-surface receptors of the immune system and have extracellular regions made up of Ig-like domains.
+Within the LRC the KIR genes appear the most variable.
 In addition to allelic polymorphism, there is haplotypic variability due to the different number and kind of KIR genes.
-This situation is analogous to that of the HLA-DRB genes, but contrasts with that of the HLA class I gene organization which is relatively fixed.
-Because haplotypic diversity is a major contributor to the population diversity of KIR and of NK cell repertoires, there was agreement amongst the committee that it would be used to devise a robust and versatile nomenclature system that could be used to describe the gene content of different KIR haplotypes.
-With this in mind it was suggested that each KIR Haplotype be designated 'KH'
+This situation is analogous to that of the HLA-DRB genes, but contrasts with that of the HLA class I gene organization, which is relatively fixed.
+Because haplotypic diversity is a major contributor to the population diversity of KIR and of NK cell repertoires, there was agreement amongst the committee that it would be useful to devise a robust and versatile nomenclature system that could be used to describe the gene content of different KIR haplotypes.
+With this in mind it was suggested that each KIR haplotype be designated "KH," followed by a hyphen and then a unique threedigit number, assigned sequentially indicating the different haplotypes.
+This system would allow 999 KIR haplotypes to be named.